dezGusty/rs-weight-tracker/README.md

 I had forgotten many things, so I had to also re-read some chapters of the book: <https://doc.rust-lang.org/book/>

+So the prerequisites are:

+- know at least some basics of the Rust language
+- have a development environment based on Rust set-up already (E.g. <https://www.rust-lang.org/learn/get-started>)

 ## Project set-up

 The initial project set-up operation is described here: [step-by-step](./docs/step-by-step.md)